 If you are transporting your bike, you should also check out your travel insurance arrangements.
 A lot of travel insurance companies will not cover your expensive mountain bike without an additional excess payment, and a lot of airlines will not be held responsible for any damage sustained whilst the bike is in their care.
 Check out your household insurance policy to see whether it can be covered as 'contents away from home'.
 There may be a slight surcharge for this option but it's potentially better than having to fork out for a new bit of kit, or a brand new bike!!

 In addition to bubble wrap, purchase some pipe lagging and zip ties from a DIY store to put around the frame of the bike for protection during transportation.
 In addition, if you don't have your original cardboard bike box, ask your local bike shop for one.
 If you have the choice always use the manufacturer’s box and your bike should arrive safe and whole.
 However, it is worth noting that the most frequently damaged part of a bike is the rear gear hanger.
 Remove the rear gear mechanism and tie wrap loosely to the frame to avoid this scenario.
 This applies almost equally to disc brake rotors if your bike sports them.
 Take them off, likewise pedals, its only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort.

 Safety advice for cyclists

-- Carrying ID in Majorca is mandatory, to avoid fines from the local police or Guardia Civil always carry some form of photographic identification on you
+- Carrying ID in Mallorca is mandatory, to avoid fines from the local police or Guardia Civil always carry some form of photographic identification on you

-- Riding two abreast is legal in Majorca but keep as far to the right as possible.
+- Riding two abreast is legal in Mallorca but keep as far to the right as possible.
 Ride in single file when there is poor visibility

 - Keep to the hard shoulder of roads wherever possible.
 Don't make any risky manoeuvres and always comply with all traffic regulations